nisicadmir/nestjs-challenge/INFO.md

 I did not care much about error messages or the type of error it is returned.
 I did not use services much but used controllers hence the logic is simple so I did not want to use much of the services.

+# Postman collection

+There is a postman collection of API examples as well.

 # Tests

 I did not write any test.
 I write a lot test at work :)